faizyakob/my-k8s-repository/Create local Kubernetes cluster.md

 ## Create 3 VMs from ISO image

-Note: Details on how to create a VM is in separate article [Create VM from ISO image file](https://github.com/faizyakob/my-linux-repo/blob/main/Create%20VM%20from%20ISO%20image%20file.md).

 We are going to create a Kubernetes cluster with 3 nodes: 1 master node, 2 worker nodes.

 1. Use any virtualization tools to install Ubuntu using the ISO image.
-   I prefer to use VMware Fusion Pro (see my other article xxx) However, you an also use Hyper-V, UTM, Parallels, etc.
+   I prefer to use VMware Fusion Pro (see my other article [Create VM from ISO image file](https://github.com/faizyakob/my-linux-repo/blob/main/Create%20VM%20from%20ISO%20image%20file.md))
+   However, you an also use Hyper-V, UTM, Parallels, etc.
 2. Name the VM appropriately so you can identify it as master node (Example: master-node).
 You might want to do the same for its hostname.
 3. Repeat step 1) and 2) for worker nodes.